Albania's champions/Sportsmen facing the state's indifference: We bring medals, but we receive "calls"

 Although only 22 years old, Kaçi, in addition to being declared world champion, has topped the world billiards ranking for many months.
 He has also been part of the representatives of Europe in the major competition Mosconi Cup, a competition that takes place between the 5 best billiard players of Europe and the United States of America.
 But even though he has won many titles and tournaments both in Europe and in the world, the 22-year-old has not received any support from the Albanian state.

-"I have won world and European titles and many tournaments around the world and I continue to go at my own expense, at least the trips to the important world and European championships must be financed by the state because it is raising the values of the flag, there is nothing higher champion or world number one in ranking", says Kaçi for the Albanian Center for Quality Journalism.
+"I have won world and European titles and many tournaments around the world and I continue to travel at my own expense, at least the trips to important world and European championships should be financed by the state because I am raising the value of the flag, there is no higher than champion or first in the world in the rankings ," Kaçi said for the Albanian Center for Quality Journalism.

 Eklent Kaçi after being declared world champion in billiards